MaterializeInc/materialize/doc/user/content/manage/access-control/rbac-tutorial.md

     ```
     Your `id` and `oid` values will look different.

-  The `inherit`, `create_role`, `create_db`, and `create_cluster` are the
-  role attributes assigned to a role when it is created.
-These attributes
+  The `inherit` is the role attribute assigned to a role when it is created.
-  determine the system-level privileges of a role and do not impact object-level privileges.

   * `INHERIT` is set to true by default and allows roles to inherit the
     privileges of roles it is a member of.

-  * `CREATEROLE` allows the role to create, change, or delete other roles or
-    assign role membership.

-  * `CREATEDB` allows the role to create new databases.

-  * `CREATECLUSTER` allows the role to create Materialize clusters.
-This
-    attribute is unique to the Materialize concept of clusters.
+It is not possible to set this to false.

+  * `CREATEROLE` is deprecated and will be removed soon.
+It has no effect.

+  * `CREATEDB` is deprecated and will be removed soon.
+It has no effect.

+  * `CREATECLUSTER` is deprecated and will be removed soon.
+It has no effect.

 ## Step 3.
 Create example objects